meks77/CoronaOverflow/README.md

 # For registration:

 # Here's the elevator pitch
 Especially in extreme situations, like the one we all are currently in, people become very creative in finding solutions to all kinds of new challenges - this Hackathon is the best example.
 The pandemic can best be fought by effective exchange of knowldge and experiences.
-We provide a community driven platform to collect and share these ideas in the context of Corona, so they are easily accessible from all over the world.
+We provide the community driven platform CoronaOverflow to collect and share these ideas in the context of Corona, so they are easily accessible from all over the world.

 # Here's the whole story